FREQUENTLY ASKED QUESTIONS

 And sometime certain sports events have been known to reduce the number of people who show which means there aren’t as many pups to goof around.

 It can vary greatly.
-At times we have only 4 ups but we have had over 20 pups romping around having a great time.
-The number of pups that join us generally depends on what their humans have going on but it is not uncommon for people to talk about how when its getting close to “that time” the pups are letting them know its pack time.
+At times, we have only four pups, but we have had over 20 pups romping around, having a great time.
+The number of pups that join us generally depends on what their humans have going on, but it is not uncommon for people to talk about how, when it’s getting close to “that time,” the pups are letting them know it’s “Pack Time.”

-This is a relatively central location for the neighbourhoods from which people bring their pups.
-At the 95 St intersection there is a bench, trash can, and lamp which makes a big difference in the long winter nights.
+This is a relatively central location for the neighbourhoods to the east and west, from which people bring their pups.
+At the 95 St intersection, there is a bench, trash can, and lamp, which makes a big difference in the long winter nights.

-Puppy treats are usually available and the pups all know who the Pez Dispensers are.
-There are times when pups have tummy troubles so their owners simply ask that treats not be given to their pups.
-Everyone understands the need to ask before giving out treats to new pups they are not familiar with.
+Puppy treats are usually available, and the pups all know who the Pez Dispensers are.
+There are times when pups have tummy troubles, so their owners simply ask that treats not be given to their pups.
+Everyone understands the need to ask before giving out treats to new pups.

 Yes.
-The green belt runs down to the Millcreek valley.
-This means that wildlife which travels into the city along the river often makes its way along the creek, even this far up.
+The green belt runs down to the Millcreek ravine.
+This means that wildlife which travels into the city along the river valley often makes its way along the creek, even this far up.
 While not seen every day, it is not uncommon to see skunks, porcupines, and coyotes in the ravine.
-We have also seen all of these along the green belt but there have been very few (only two as this is written) attacks that we know about.
-The good thing is that there is safety in numbers and the wild life tends to stay away from dogs anyway.
+We have also seen all of these along the green belt, but there have been very few (only two, as this is written) coyote attacks that we know about, and these happened at the ravine entrance.
+The good thing is that there is safety in numbers, and the wildlife tends to stay away from dogs anyway.

 There are times when regulars will bring treats for the humans.
 Some people are great bakers!